 - Language Requirements: Applicants from outside the home country will often need to meet specific English language/other language requirements in order to be able to study there.

-- Four opportunities are available, starting in January/February 2019
+- Four scholarships are available, starting in January/February 2019

-- The grants provide full tuition fees, a return economy flight, an arrival allowance and a regular stipend (living allowance)
+- The scholarships provide full tuition fees, a return economy flight, an arrival allowance and a regular stipend (living allowance)

-- The bursaries are for Master’s study only and are not applicable to distance learning courses
+- The scholarships are for Master’s study only and are not applicable to distance learning courses

-- The bursaries are for new students only and cannot be used to fund a course you have already started
+- The scholarships are for new students only and cannot be used to fund a course you have already started

 - No additional funding will be provided for applicants with families

-- The studentships are for a maximum of two years
+- Scholarships are for a maximum of two years

 - Available to citizens of a Commonwealth country other than South Africa and must not be currently resident in South Africa.